dadolyner/NestJS-template/README.md

 // @Post('/auth/login')      ->     Login User and store JWT in cookies ( access(exp: 15m) and refresh(exp: 7d) )
 // @Post('/auth/refresh')    ->     Refresh users access token (protected route with refresh token)
 // @Post('/auth/logout')     ->     Logout user and clear cookies (protected route with refresh token)

+// Users have JSONB settings which has role property that defines the users role and can be used for authorization
+// @Roles(['<roles>'])       ->     Protects the route with permission roles
+// @UseGuards(RoleGuard)     ->     Protects the route with permission roles
 ```

 #### Custom HTTP Exception response with server logging